Shreya-Bhat-2006/CTF-Writeups/Pico_Ctf/WebDecode/writeup.md

 - How to explore **Sources** panel to view webpage files.
 - Recognizing **Base64 encoded strings**.
 - How to decode Base64 to reveal hidden data.

+⚠️ Safety note
+-
+I confirm that I have NOT published any full flags, personal data, credentials, or harmful exploit instructions in this repository.
+All writeups show proof of solving with flags redacted (e.g. FLAG{REDACTED}) and are shared only for learning and discussion.